xwiki-contrib/machine-translation/TESTS.md

 1. In Glossary Machine Translation app, go to page `Translation glossary explorer` and hit `Launch glossary synchronization`
 1. Create page containing Glossary entries
 1. Translate page to all available wiki locales
-1. Expected result: the translated documents contain the word translations set in the local Glossary, not the ones provided by the automated translator

-### Glossary entries
+Glossary entries:

 | EN_US   | FR         | FR_CA  | DE         | ES         |
 |---------|------------|--------|------------|------------|
 | bicycle | bicyclette | biclou | Veloziped  | velocípedo |

+### Expected result

+The translated documents contain the word translations set in the local Glossary, not the ones provided by the automated translator

 ## Glossary translations in subwikis

 1. Run the same scenario as above in a subwiki, with the following Glossary entries and translations, and using also the word "bicycle".
-1. Expected result: the glossary entries should be translated as defined in the glossary, instead of the translation provided by the translator.
-The entries present in the other subwiki glossary should have a standard translation instead of the custom ones defined in the other subwiki.

-### Glossary entries
+Glossary entries:

 |EN_US  | FR            | FR_CA | DE        | ES    |
 |-------|---------------|-------|-----------|-------|
 |car    | carosse       | auto  | Automobil | carro |

+### Expected result

+The glossary entries should be translated as defined in the glossary, instead of the translation provided by the translator.
+The entries present in the other subwiki glossary should have a standard translation instead of the custom ones defined in the other subwiki.